 Three out of every 1,000 people taking Lamictal will develop a rash.
 Sometimes the rash can prove serious or even fatal.
 If a rash develops, you should consult your doctor immediately and the drug may need to be stopped promptly.

 Common side effects of Lamictal include:

-Medication errors have occurred in filling Lamictal prescriptions because other drugs have similar names, like Lamisil, lamivudine, Ludiomil, labetalol, and Lomotil.
+Medication errors have occurred in filling Lamictal prescriptions because other drugs have similar names, like labetalol, Lamisil, lamivudine, Lomotil, and Ludiomil.
 To avoid confusion, make sure the drug name is clearly written on your prescription.

 Lithium for Bipolar Disorder

 Lithium (brand names include Eskalith or Lithobid) is the most widely used and studied medication for treating bipolar disorder.
 It has been used for more than 50 years and helps reduce the severity and frequency of manic states.
 It may also help relieve bipolar depression.